 Potato soup is a great make-ahead meal.
 You can prep the whole thing up to five days in advance.

-- blender or food processor
+- blender or immersion blender

 - 2 tablespoons grapeseed oil or oil of choice

 - ½ cup diced carrot